 In contrast, the final episode explores an urban Aboriginal art centre, proppaNOW, in Brisbane, whose artists produce overtly political conceptual art, divorced from, and in defiant opposition to, romanticised white notions of remote Aboriginal Australia.

 This series is devised and produced by Siobhán McHugh, Associate Professor in Journalism at the University of Wollongong, in association with art historian Ian McLean, Hugh Ramsay Chair of Contemporary Art at the University of Melbourne, and Margo Neale, Senior Indigenous Curator at the National Museum of Australia.
-The series derives from a University of Wollongong research project led by Professor McLean and funded by the Australian Research Council.
+The series derives from a University of Wollongong research project led by Professor McLean and funded by the Australian Research Council (ARC).

 The documentary entitled The Conquistador, the Warlpiri and the Dog Whisperer, was produced for Earshot on ABC Radio National and first broadcast on 14 May 2018.
 Technical production was by Russell Stapleton and the Executive Producer was Claudia Taranto.
 Supervising technical producer for the associated podcast series is Guy Freer.
 Production assistance was by Grace Stranger, Chantelle Mayo and Claudia Popowski with interview transcripts by Quentin Sprague and Lucy Dean.
 Podcast signature theme and additional music composed by Nick Rheinberger.